Up to 60% off sofas & mattresses — limited‑time deals.

 Myth or mistake Why it’s risky Better approach

-Assuming rolled arms are always cushy enough for lounging.
-Some are tightly upholstered and firm.
-Do a 2-minute sit test: elbow support, head lean, and pressure at the roll.
+Assuming rolled arms are always soft enough for lounging.
+Some feel firm, tightly upholstered, or awkward for head support.
+Do a quick sit test: rest your elbow, lean your head, and notice pressure at the roll.

 Ignoring inside-seat width.
-Rolled arms can reduce usable seating vs slim arms.
-Compare “inside width” and cushion layout (bench vs 2–3 cushions).
+Fuller arms can reduce usable seating compared with slimmer styles.
+Compare inside width, overall width, and cushion layout together—and compare against slimmer styles.

 How Rolled Arms Affect Comfort, Space, and Style